ahmadhamoud004/fizyo_app/README.md

 5-	/employees/delete/:employeeId
 •	For ServiceProviders:
 1-	/serviceProviders
-2-	/ serviceProviders /:serviceProviderId
+2-	/ serviceProviders/:serviceProviderId
-3-	/ serviceProviders /create
+3-	/ serviceProviders/create
-4-	/ serviceProviders /update/:serviceProviderId
+4-	/ serviceProviders/update/:serviceProviderId
-5-	/ serviceProviders /delete/:serviceProviderId
+5-	/ serviceProviders/delete/:serviceProviderId
 The names of functions:
 For example:
 •	for Employees: